John Brannen (basketball): Coaching career

 Brannen held assistant coaching positions at Charleston, Eastern Kentucky and St. Bonaventure before being hired by former Marshall assistant Anthony Grant, who had just been named head coach at VCU.
 Brannen spent three seasons at VCU before following Grant to Alabama, where he was an assistant for six seasons (the last two as associate head coach).
 When Grant was fired following the Tide's 2015 SEC tournament loss, Brannen was named interim head coach for the team's NIT appearance.
 The Tide were knocked out of the tournament by Miami in the second round following a first round home win over Illinois.

 Northern Kentucky

 Brannen is a Kentucky native and was named the head coach of NKU, the fifth in program history, on April 7, 2015.
 In 2017, Brannen led the Norse to the Horizon League championship and the NCAA tournament in the school's first season of full Division I eligibility, the first team since 1970 to do so.
 Brannen was also named the 2017 Coach of the Year in the Horizon League.
-In his four season with the Norse Brannen earned two NCAA berths, two Horizon League regular season titles, and two Horizon League tournament championships.
+In his four seasons with the Norse Brannen earned two NCAA berths, two Horizon League regular season titles, and two Horizon League tournament championships.